 Professor Candice Harris, AUT University - NZUWiL Alumni

-Professor Sonia Mazey, Business and Law, University of Canterbury - NZUWiL Alumni
+Professor Sonia Mazey, University of Canterbury - NZUWiL Alumni

 Margaret Morgan, University of Otago - NZUWiL Alumni

 - Associate Professor Kim Dirks, University of Auckland – NZUWiL Alumni

 Dr Dianne McCarthy, Managing Director, DCM Solutions Limited